 He looked at me for a moment and then smiled.
 I extended my hand to him and he moved one hand off the trike to take it.
 I offered the little boy a choice to park the trike alone or with some help from me or his mom.
 “It’s not really what you want to do, but we can be there with you.”
 He extended his other hand to his mom, let go of my hand and slid off the trike.

 As I stood up, the mama bent to move the trike but the little boy swiftly took the handle and off he went.
 He pushed and pushed the trike to it’s parking spot, turned around, toddled over to his mom, took her hand and this time he went with her right through the door.

-In our playgroup we often discuss ways to make parenting and life with little ones easier, less stressful and more enjoyable (we all want that as parents right?)
-A big theme that keeps repeating itself is: understanding and empathy.
+In our playgroup we often discuss ways to make parenting and life with little ones easier (we all want that as parents right?)
+Themes that keeps repeating itself are: connecting, coaching and cooperating.
 It all ties in together because: Children feel safe when they feel loved and know that their feelings are valid.

 Since this has happened, this mama has shared her experience with other mamas at the playgroup.
 She shared that she realized from the blue trike incident that she needs to listen to her son, even if he has few words he can tell her what he needs.

-Often when I talk about listening or understanding children I get countered with: “So I should just give in and let the child win?”
+Often when I talk about connecting and coaching children I get countered with: “So I should just give in and let the child win?”

 Peace & Be Well,

 Latest posts by Ariadne Brill ( see all)